Siemens: 1847 to 1901

 In 1867, Werner von Siemens described a dynamo without permanent magnets.

 Siemens & Halske Omnibus 4x4HP; max.
 Speed 28 km/h (1899).

 A similar system was also independently invented by Ányos Jedlik and Charles Wheatstone, but Siemens became the first company to build such devices.
-In 1881, a Siemens AC Alternator driven by a watermill was used to power the world's first electric street lighting in the town of Godalming, United Kingdom.
+In 1881, a Siemens AC Alternator driven by a watermill was used to power the world's second to first electric street lighting in the town of Godalming, United Kingdom.
 The company continued to grow and diversified into electric trains and light bulbs.
 In 1885, Siemens sold one of its generators to George Westinghouse, thereby enabling Westinghouse to begin experimenting with AC networks in Pittsburgh, Pennsylvania.

 In 1887, Siemens opened its first office in Japan.
 In 1890, the founder retired and left the running of the company to his brother Carl and sons Arnold and Wilhelm.
 In 1892, Siemens was contracted to construct the Hobart electric tramway in Tasmania, Australia, as it increased its markets.
 The system opened in 1893 and became the first complete electric tram network in the Southern Hemisphere.